Looking into the mirror and loving what you see.

 Hypnosis can help individuals with Body Dysmorphic Disorder evaluate and reframe their memories of traumatic events.
 By identifying the source of their BDD, hypnosis enables BDD sufferers to confront their hurtful memories.
 Hypnosis can also provide valuable insight into new ways of combating negative self-image, leading to a healthy view of their own appearance.

 Give our offices a call and let a certified hypnotist help you love yourself and your body again.
-Hypnosis can unravel the memories that may have caused your BDD and help you address them quickly, painlessly, and efficiently allowing you to love yourself as you are.
+Hypnosis can unravel the memories that may have caused your body dysmorphia and help you address them quickly, painlessly, and efficiently allowing you to love yourself as you are.